hatdropper1977/john.soban.ski/content/create-nft-with-rarible-part-2.md

 ![Click Create]({filename}/images/Create_Nft_With_Rarible_Part_2/35_Click_Create.png)

 Rarible then connects to your Ethereum wallet to confirm your identity and funds.
-The Mint process requires Ethernet ***gas***.
+The Mint process requires Ethereum ***gas***.
 Expect to pay around seventy dollars USD ($70) to drive the minting.
 You can try at different times of day to find a lower price.
 The market drives the price.
 Pay the gas and click **Confirm**.

 ![Confirm Fees]({filename}/images/Create_Nft_With_Rarible_Part_2/36_Confirm_Fees.png)